cheap-glitch/fretboarder/README.md

 **[Fretboarder](https://fretboarder.app)** is  a webapp to visualize  the layout of scales and arpeggios across a variety of fretboards.
 Features:
   * 🎸 explore  a   diverse    collection  of   instruments,  from   ukulele  to eleven-string guitar, with many different tunings
-  * 🎯 display several scales and arpeggios  at once, overlap them or show their intersections
+  * 🎨 display several scales  and arpeggios  at once, select  precise positions, overlap them or show their intersections
+  * 🎯 highlight specific notes and intervals
+  * 🤘 switch between left and right-handed fretting
   * 🌒 enjoy the app in dark mode
-  * 🖼️ export the result in PNG, JPG, SVG or PDF format
+  * 🖼️ export the result in PNG, JPG, SVG or PDF to embed it in your webpages or documents

 ## Screenshots